rahul-gharat/dronahq-docs/docs/reference/connectors/sftp-ftp.md

 | Password             | Enter the Password                      |

 :::info NOTE
-`Authentication` feild is available for SFTP protocol type.
+`Authentication` field is available for SFTP protocol type.
 :::

 <figure>